World Wide Eradication of Polio

 In 1988, the World Health Assembly challenged the world to eradicate polio.

-Since that time, Rotary International in conjunction with our partner agencies, including
+Since that time, Rotary's efforts and those of partner agencies, including

-the Bill Gates Foundation, World Health Organization, the United Nations Children's Fund, the
+the World Health Organization, the United Nations Children's Fund, the

 United States Centers for Disease Control and Prevention, and governments

-around the world, has achieved a 99 percent reduction in the number of
+around the world, have achieved a 99 percent reduction in the number of

 polio cases worldwide.